DanielStoychev/CryptoRecover/CONTRIBUTING.md

-# Contributing to BTCRecover 2.0.0-Stoychev
+# Contributing to CryptoRecover 2.0.0-Stoychev

-Thank you for your interest in contributing to BTCRecover 2.0.0-Stoychev!
+Thank you for your interest in contributing to CryptoRecover 2.0.0-Stoychev!
 This document provides guidelines and information for contributors.

 **Repository**: https://github.com/DanielStoychev/CryptoRecover
 **Original Project**: Based on BTCRecover by 3rdIteration